Everyone has heard the terms "will" and "trust," but not everyone knows the differences between the two.Read more

 - An interest in a partnership, corporation, or limited liability company

 - Any life insurance policy or brokerage account that lists either the decedent or the estate as the beneficiary

 - Property that is held in joint tenancy or as tenants by the entirety

 - Bank or brokerage accounts held in joint tenancy or with payable on death (POD) or transfer on death (TOD) beneficiaries

 - Life insurance or brokerage accounts that list someone other than the decedent as the beneficiary

 - Retirement accounts

 When planning your estate, you need to take into account whether property is probate property or non-probate property.
 Your will does not control the distribution of non-probate property.
 Check the ownership of your property and your accounts to make sure jointly owned property will be distributed the way you want it to.
 It is also important to review your beneficiary designations.

-Contact your attorney to determine whether your property is being distributed the way that you want it to.
+Contact a qualified attorney in your area to determine whether your property is being distributed the way that you want it to be done.